RHeSuS-project/RHeSuS/README.md

 # RHeSuS
 ## Warning
 I'm currently performing a full rewrite of the project.
 I just decided to publish our (ancient) Proof of concept.
 Help and suggenstions are appreciated.
-The description below does not fully apply to the current state of the project.
+The description below does not yet fully apply to the current state of the project.

 # What is RHeSuS